 If a class is full (zero seats available), frequently check for openings via the Student Link through the last day to add a class as many students adjust their schedules which create openings in previously unavailable courses.
 If a class is full (zero seats available) and closed, contact the instructor of the course, as s/he is maintaining a wait list.
 Courses listed as open for enrollment with instructor’s permission may be added by having the instructor sign a completed Course Adjustment Form.

-The Graduate Academic & Career Development Center is now maintaining a central waitlist for all courses.
+The registrar office is now maintaining a central waitlist for all courses.
 You can request to be on the list for a course by filling out this form.

 Adding/Dropping a Course